ihengki17/aws-flink-ml/README.md

          email
     FROM shoe_customers;
 ```
+> **Note:** Query that using insert into will keep running as persistent query.

-4. Show the number of customers in `shoe_customers_keyed`.
+4. Create another cell to show the number of customers in `shoe_customers_keyed`.
 ```sql
 SELECT COUNT(*) as number_of_customers
 FROM shoe_customers_keyed;
 ```

-5. Look up one specific customer in the keyed Table (shoe_customers_keyed).
+5. Stop the query and look up one specific customer in the keyed Table (shoe_customers_keyed).
 ```sql
 SELECT *
 FROM shoe_customers_keyed
 WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

-6. Look up the specific customer change history in non-keyed Table (shoe_customers).
+6. Stop the query and look up the specific customer change history in non-keyed Table (shoe_customers).
 ```sql
 SELECT *
 FROM shoe_customers